mojaloop/documentation/onboarding.md

 The following are the minimum requirements to run an end-to-end test of an environment:

 - **Mojaloop Hub**: The Hub is the container of all the core central services of Mojaloop.
 The following are the options available to work with the Hub:
-  - **Public sandbox:** If you want to test some transaction flows without going through the process of deploying the Hub, there is a sandbox already setup for testing.
-The corresponding links to it are contained in the Postman collections detailed below.
   - **Deployment guide:** If you wish to deploy Mojaloop on your own environment, please find the [Deployment Guide](../deployment-guide/).
 - **FSP Simulator:** This acts as a mock FSP to simulate the Payer and Payee roles in a transaction.
 Building and configurations details can be found in the [Github simulator repository](https://github.com/mojaloop/simulator).
 - **Postman:** Postman is an application to send requests and receive responses.
 In the [Postman repository](https://github.com/mojaloop/postman) you can find some collections and environments that can be imported into a Postman client to interact with the Hub.